PavelMelnik94/boilerplate-frontend-2025/README.md

-# 🚀 Boilerplate Frontend 2025
+# 🚀 Vite TypeScript Starter

-Welcome to **Boilerplate Frontend 2025**! 🎉 This project provides a modern starter template for frontend development using cutting-edge tools and configurations. 🛠️
+Welcome to **Vite TypeScript Starter**! 🎉 A modern starter template for frontend development using cutting-edge tools and configurations. 🛠️

 ## 📋 Table of Contents